lqual/clean_data_course_project/README.md

 In this repository is a file called Codebook.
 This codebook indicates all the variables and summaries caculated and any other relevant information.
 The base for the codebook is the codebook from the zip file.

+# Reading the Tidy Data Text File

+The code below will allow you to read the tidy data text file in R as that will make things easier to read.

+  data <- read.table(file_path, header = TRUE)
+  View(data)

 # run_analysis.R

 In this repository is a file called run_analysis.R.
 This file contains the R code to convert the data into a tidy data set containing the average readings of each variable for each subject and each activity.
 I will run over what I did to the data below in addition to the notes in the run_analysis.R file.